rjp44/localMessage/DESCRIPTION.md

-If the consuming window is not open, or has not yet called receiveMessage on a name then the posted message will persist in local storage and be delivered when it does **even some time later after he sending window is closed**.
+If the consuming window is not open, or has not yet called receiveMessage on a name then the posted message will persist in local storage and be delivered when it does **even some time later after the sending window is closed**.

+This is a neat way to get around the limitations of the browser [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) mechanism with respect to needing a window reference and inter-tab issues, but should probably be used sparingly.
+It's (ab-)use of localStorage probably causes quite a lot of overhead in the browser as this is a persistent which is written down to disk.
+It probably isn't appropriate to use this class to send large or very frequent messages.

-Uses [Masquerade-js](https://github.com/ipcortex/Masquerade-JS) for Class implementation
+Uses [Masquerade-js](https://github.com/ipcortex/Masquerade-JS) for Class implementation.

 ## Basic Example (message sender):
 ```javascript